robb-j/gruber/quick-tour.md

 # Quick tour

-To see what Gruber does, let's make a simple **Node.js** server.
+To see what Gruber does, let's make a simple **Node.js** server with JavaScript.
-This is pure JavaScript, you can get a lot of benefits of Gruber's TypeScript without needing to use it directly.
+You get a lot of TypeScript benefits using Gruber's without needing to use it directly.

 ```bash
 npm install gruber